scottbedard/hexchess.rs/README.md

 #### `parseNotation`

 Create a `Notation` object from it's string representation.
+If notation is invalid, `undefined` will be returned.

 ```ts
 import { parseNotation } from '@bedard/hexchess'